-This section should be read alongside Part 5 of KCSIE and Sexual violence and sexual harassment between children in schools and colleges indicators and signs of child on childabuse and know how to identify it and respond to reports.
+This section should be read alongside Part 5 of KCSIE and Sexual violence and sexual harassment between children in schools and colleges

+Children can abuse other children (formerly referred to as peer on peer abuse) and that it can happen both inside and outside of school and online.
+It is important that all staff recognise the indicators and signs of child on childabuse and know how to identify it and respond to reports.
 It is important to understand that even if there are no reports in our school it does not mean it is not happening, it may be the case that it is just not being reported.
 We must have the approach that "it could happen here".
 As such it is important if we have any concerns regarding child on child abuse you must speak to a DSL.